SmokinCaterpillar/pypet/doc/source/tutorial.rst

 table according to the value of `I` and `tau_ref`.
 As an appropriate table we choose a pandas_ DataFrame.
 Again this is not *pypet* specific but pandas_ offers neat containers for series, tables and multidimensional panel data.
-The nice thing about pandas_ containers is, that they except all forms of indices, and not only integer indices like python lists or numpy arrays.
+The nice thing about pandas_ containers is that they except all forms of indices and not only integer indices like python lists or numpy arrays.

 So here comes our post processing function.